YottaDB/YDBDoc/ProgGuide/utility.rst

 %DUMPFHEAD
 +++++++++++++

 The %DUMPFHEAD utility provides a programmatic interface to the functionality of MUPIP DUMPFHEAD.
 This routine reads the database file header directly, rather than opening it as a database and reading values mapped into memory.
-This means it is lighter weight in some seneses than ^%PEEKBYNAME, but it also means that the information it retrieves is more limited, and possibly less current.
+This means it is lighter weight in some senses than ^%PEEKBYNAME, but it also means that the information it retrieves is more limited, and possibly less current.

 **Utility Labels**